 - 2 sprigs fresh thyme

 - 1 bay leaf

-- Sprinkle flour over beef chunks; season with salt and pepper and toss to combine.
+- Sprinkle flour over the beef chunks; season with salt and pepper and toss to combine.

-- Working in batches, add half of the beef cubes to the Dutch oven and cook for 2 to 3 minutes, or until browned on all sides.
+- Working in batches, add half of the cubed beef chunks to the Dutch oven and cook for 2 to 3 minutes or until browned on all sides.

 - Reduce heat to medium-low; cover and cook for 50 to 60 minutes, or until beef is tender.

-- In a small mixing bowl combine beef broth and cornstarch; whisk to combine.
+- In a small mixing bowl, combine the beef broth and cornstarch; whisk to combine.

 - Remove from heat.
-Taste for salt and adjust accordingly.
+Taste the stew for salt and adjust accordingly.

 - Garnish with parsley and serve.

 - Sprinkle flour over the beef chunks, season with salt and pepper, and toss to combine.

 - Add diced bacon to a large skillet and cook until crispy; transfer it to the slow cooker.
 Return the skillet to the burner and sear the beef cubes in batches until browned.
 Transfer the beef to the slow cooker.